libreform/libreform/docs/concerns.md

 - avoid using selectors like SUBMISSION in the success message.
 We're not exposing any of your data out of the box, but you might do that yourself.
 - create a pull request that implements JWT authentication based on the submission uuid, making enumeration impossible.
 - figure something else out and share your thoughts with us!

+### Data validation

+We validate the submissions, but our validation is restricted to checking inputs with required attribute, and making sure there isn't anything extra in the data.

+If you need to properly validate all inputs for phonenumbers, emails etc, nothing prevents you from doing that.
+Use the `wplfValidateSubmission` action.

 ### Unrestricted file uploads